rscharfer/myblog/posts/contextModuleFunction.md

 }
 ```

-## What is good about this pattern
+## What is good about this pattern?

 1. Ultimate flexibility as the consumer has access to the 'naked' updater.
 It can, for example, dispatch any variety of actions with the `dispatch` function if it wishes to.